DeathTheCardGame/DeathTheCardGame.github.io/README.md

-# DeathTheCardGame.github.io
+# DeathTheCardGame-SiteV2
-Repo for site
+V2 of the site using barebones HTML, CSS, JS